jhumphry/SPARK_NORX/README.md

 `norx_check_padding` checks that authenticated encryption and decryption works correctly when the lengths of the header, message and trailer inputs vary.
 This is primarily to check for any bugs in the implementation of the padding.

-The `make_c_example.sh` script shows how to build the library including the C-compatible API and uses it to compile and run the test-vector program from the original C reference code.

 ## Status of SPARK proof